bd-j/forcepho/demo/README.md

  1. The covariances between adjacent sources as a function of distance/rhalf
  2. The difference in posteriors between fitting multiple (different resolution) bands separately and simultaneously.
- 3. Biases due to color gradients.
+ 3. Biases due to color gradients, or unmodeled substructure.